Soham1712/Week-9-assignment/README.md

 ## Assignment Steps:
 ### Step 1: Setting Up the Basic Structure
 - Open `index.html` in the `template` folder.
-- Add necessary HTML structure and link the D3.js library.
+- Construct the necessary HTML structure and link the D3.js library.

-[Screenshot 1: template/index.html]
+[Include code snippets or screenshots related to setting up the structure]

 ### Step 2: Loading and Parsing the Dataset
-- Modify the JavaScript file to load and parse the provided dataset.
+- Refine the JavaScript file to load and parse the provided dataset.

-[Screenshot 2: Loading and parsing dataset]
+[Include code snippets or screenshots related to loading and parsing the dataset]

 ### Step 3: Creating the Initial Sankey Diagram
-- Implement the initial Sankey diagram based on the dataset structure.
+- Develop the initial Sankey diagram based on the dataset structure.

-[Screenshot 3: Initial Sankey diagram]
+[Include code snippets or screenshots showcasing the initial Sankey diagram]

 ### Step 4: Implementing Mouse-hover Interactivity
-- Add event listeners to enable mouse-hover interactivity to highlight paths and linked nodes.
+- Integrate event listeners to facilitate mouse-hover interactivity, highlighting paths and nodes.

 ### Step 5: Finalizing and Testing
-- Test the interactive features and ensure smooth functionality.
+- Validate and test the interactive features to ensure smooth functionality.

-[Screenshot 4: Completed/Working Assignment]
+[Include a screenshot of the completed/working assignment]

 ## References:
-- Screenshot files: images/screenshot1.png, images/screenshot2.png, images/screenshot3.png
+- Screenshots: images/screenshot1.png, images/screenshot2.png, images/screenshot3.png